catseye/ALPACA/doc/ALPACA.markdown

 valid, but somewhat meaningless by itself.
 It might be used as a "module" by some other description, however, this spec does not define a standard way in which that could happen.

+`arrow-chain` and `identifier` tokens overlap; tokens beginning with a series of `v`s (lower-case letter "vee"s) will be interpreted as an `arrow-chain`.
+Thus, the text `vonNeumann` will be scanned as the arrow-chain `v` followed by the identifier `onNeumann`.
+Until such time as this is addressed, avoid giving states, classes, and neighbourhoods names which begin with a lowercase `v`.
+(Convention says to start these identifiers with uppercase letters anyhow.)

 Differences between ALPACA 1.0 and Previous Versions
 ----------------------------------------------------